awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 # Enriching your documents during ingestion<a name="custom-document-enrichment"></a>

-You can alter your document metadata or attributes and content during the document ingestion process\.
-With Amazon Kendra *Custom Document Enrichment* tool, you can create, modify, or delete document attributes and content when you ingest your documents into Amazon Kendra\.
+You can alter your content and document metadata fields or attributes during the document ingestion process\.
+With Amazon Kendra's *Custom Document Enrichment* feature, you can create, modify, or delete document attributes and content when you ingest your documents into Amazon Kendra\.
 This means you can manipulate and ingest your data as you need\.

-This tool gives you control over how your documents are treated and ingested into Amazon Kendra\.
+This feature gives you control over how your documents are treated and ingested into Amazon Kendra\.
 For example, you can scrub personally identifiable information in the document metadata while ingesting your documents into Amazon Kendra\.

-Another way that you can use this tool is to invoke a Lambda function in AWS Lambda to run Optical Character Recognition \(OCR\) on images, translation on text, and other tasks for preparing the data for search or analysis\.
+Another way that you can use this feature is to invoke a Lambda function in AWS Lambda to run Optical Character Recognition \(OCR\) on images, translation on text, and other tasks for preparing the data for search or analysis\.
 For example, you can invoke a function to run OCR on images\.
 The function could interpret text from images and treat each image as a textual document\.
 A company that receives mailed\-in customer surveys and stores these surveys as images could ingest these images as textual documents into Amazon Kendra\.
 The company can then search for valuable customer survey information in Amazon Kendra\.

-The company can also scrub or remove customer identification numbers associated with the surveys to protect customer privacy\.
+You can use basic operations to apply as a first parse of your data, and then use a Lambda function to apply more complex operations on your data\.
+For example, you could use a basic operation to simply remove all values in the document metadata field 'Customer\_ID', and then apply a Lambda function to extract text from images of the text in the documents\.

 ## How Custom Document Enrichment works<a name="how-custom-document-enrichment-works"></a>